-- The Electric Distribution Operators will not participate in the alternate work schedule. - The alternate work schedule may be cancelled by either party effective at the end of a pay period, but in no event later than the end of the next full pay period following the cancellation request.
+- It is agreed that the alternate work schedule will be terminated at any time (end of pay period) in the event it causes a reduced level of service to the general public, excessive overtime use, the inability to respond to the needs of the system or the customer or for any other reason not in the best interest of the operation of the Department. - The Electric Distribution Operators will not participate in the alternate work schedule. - The alternate work schedule may be cancelled by either party effective at the end of a pay period, but in no event later than the end of the next full pay period following the cancellation request.
 During the waiting period every effort will be made to resolve the issue or issues that caused the cancellation request.